zeitstein/shadow-experiments/doc/user-guide.md

 ```

 Above:
-- a hook named `num-visible` is initialized to `(expensive-computation contains)` on component mount,
+- A hook is created and its value is initialized to `(expensive-computation contains)` on component mount. `num-visible` is "bound" to this value.
-- `expensive-computation` will only re-trigger if `contains` changes – and not the rest of `props`,
+- `expensive-computation` will only re-trigger (and `num-visible` update) if `contains` changes – but not if anything else from `query-result` changes.
-- and, in this case, only the bits depending on `num-visible` and `contains` will be updated in the DOM.
+- In this case, only the bits depending on `num-visible` and `contains` will be updated in the DOM.
-Technically, `num-visible` is the simplest type of a hook 'under the hood' (a simple value, but "wired up" in the aforementioned sense). `props` are a different type of hook, implementing behaviour specific to [queries](#queries).

-These values are hooked up to the component lifecycle.
+- The hook will be "destroyed" when component unmounts from the DOM.

+Technically, hooks are a custom datatype managed by components.
+This is completely kept "under the hood" and you mostly don't need to think about the underlying hooks.
+However, one thing to be aware of is that there are [different types of hooks](https://github.com/thheller/shadow-experiments/blob/master/doc/components.md).
+The simplest type (`SimpleVal`) underlies `num-visible`, while `query-result` is bound to a type (`QueryHook`) which implements [query](#querying-for-data)-specific behaviour through `sg/query-ident`.

 (We don't much like the term "hooks", so if you have a better idea - let us know!)

 The *component macro* `defc` takes four types of hooks:
 - `(bind <name> <&body>)` sets up a named binding that can be used in later hooks.
 If the value changes all other hooks using that binding will also be triggered.